bahtiyartan/troia/docs/03Platformbasics.rst

 ::

 	- TROIA Codes are executed only in application server.
-	- IDE is a part of desktop client, so TROIA applications is only developed desktop devices but they works on any kind of client.
+	- IDE is a part of desktop client, so TROIA applications are only developed desktop devices but they works on any kind of client.
 	- Desktop client,web client and android client shares same troia application model layer.

 About Deployment